kevmhughes/ChitChat/README.md

 2. Enter the root folder:
 `cd ChitChat`

-4. Install dependencies in the root folder: `npm install expo-cli g`
+4. Install dependencies in the root folder: `npm install`

 5. Open the project in the root folder: